 What to consider when choosing a CD

-Looking at the following things will help you choose the right CD for you:
+Consider the following things to help you choose the right CD for you:

-- Early withdrawal penalties: Know what the penalty will be if you were to need your money before the CD matures.
+- Early withdrawal penalties: Know what the penalty will be if you were to withdraw your money before the CD matures.

 - Minimum required deposit: Many CDs require a certain amount of money to open the account.

-- Insurance: Make sure the CD is through an FDIC-insured bank or at an NCUA credit union.
+- Insurance: Make sure the CD is offered by an FDIC-insured bank or at an NCUA credit union.